Papi-Eruh/erudit_public/README.md

 Extend the experience with **short, playful quizzes**.

-Each question is linked to a **visual scene**, helping to check understanding and spark **meaningful discussion** about what you just discovered.
+Each question is linked to a visual scene, helping to check understanding and spark meaningful discussion about what you just discovered.

 <br>